evadne/gemini-notes/README.md

 #### Limitations

 Overscan not respected by lock screen.
+I understand that some Navigation Bar removal applications are implemented as IMEs but in my view this really needs to be done by Planet as an user-toggled option when baking new system images.
+Any other solution would involve an ungoodly amout of hacks.

 ## Miscellaneous